By Gina Morin, Design Intervention

 2. Altered Typography: This type of logo alters the typeface to create a mark or icon within the type.
 An example of this would be the Staples logo.

-A Typography Only or Altered Typography logo (also called Logotype) relies on the name of the business instead of an icon to communicate who they are—which can create a really strong visual brand that is easy to identify.
+A Typography Only or Altered Typography logo (also called Logotype) relies on the name of the business instead of an icon to communicate who they are—which can create a powerful visual brand that is easy to identify.

 3. Icon with Typography

-This type of logo uses an icon or mark.
+This type of logo uses a symbol or mark.
 Sometimes this mark is used alone and sometimes with typography.
 If you are a new business or one with a small budget, using typography with your icon is essential.
-Your icon alone will not be recognizable to the public without a large budget to push it out to the masses.
-Target is a great example of this.
-Their bullseye logo became so recognizable, that in 2006 they dropped the use of the word "TARGET" from their logo and now only use the bullseye.
+Your symbol alone will not be recognizable to the public without a large budget to push it out to the masses.
+Target is an excellent example of this.
+Their bullseye logo became so identifiable that in 2006 they dropped the use of the word "TARGET" from their logo and now only use the bullseye.

 These marks can be strong for a small business when paired with typography, but you must be careful not to let your mark become cliché or look too similar to the marks of your competitors.

 A typeface can communicate the personality of a brand and should not be ignored.
 A traditional serif typeface might be great for one business, while a clean, modern sans serif typeface might be great for another.
-You should always use professionally designed typefaces and use no more than one or two consistently across all of your marketing materials.
+You should always use professionally designed fonts and use no more than one or two consistently across all of your marketing materials.
 This article digs deeper into the psychology of typefaces if you want to learn more.
-If you want to see how type can easily change the personality of your business name, check out the Adobe Typekit website and type your business name there.
-You'll see how different each one can feel when placed in a different typeface.
+To see how type can quickly change the personality of your business name, check out the Adobe Typekit website and type your business name there.
+You'll see how different each one can feel when placed in a separate typeface.

 Bringing color into your logo adds personality and can create a strong emotional connection with your target audience.
 Red can convey intensity, while yellow can convey joy.
 This link has a great infographic about color and emotion.
 Like typography, you should limit your colors to no more than two in your primary palette.
 A secondary color palette of one or two colors can be created for use on things like paragraph copy, supporting graphics and accents.
 For some color inspiration, check out this site.

-Imagery refers to things such as photography, icons, or graphic elements like patterns, shapes, etc. These are supporting elements to your Visual Identity and can tell more of your brand story.
+Imagery refers to things such as photography, icons, or graphic elements like patterns, shapes, etc. These are supporting aspects of your Visual Identity and can tell more of your brand story.
 Choosing images that have cool, monochromatic tones will tell a different story than photos that are bright and colorful.
-It's up to you to decide what images and graphics best represent who you are as a brand.
+It's up to you to decide what pictures and graphics best represent who you are as a brand.
 Be sure to avoid using Google images.
-These are not for public use and you should always use original images or purchase royalty-free stock photos.
+These are not for public use, and you should always use original photos or purchase royalty-free stock photos.
 For more info, check out this article.